Tag

 It’s not too often we get to rave about a TV’s audio system, but we couldn’t believe the type of sound quality the A95L is capable of.
 With powerful representation in the treble, midrange, and bass sectors, you’d think you were using a great soundbar or surround sound-lite, but nope: it’s all in the TV speakers, friends.

 Picture-wise, the list of terrific things to say is nearly endless, but highlights include some of the best color purity and saturation levels we’ve ever seen on a TV, or at least one with these max nit figures.
 The A95L also delivers some tremendous 4K upscaling, which not only brings lower-res content closer to Ultra HD quality, but also reduces picture noise and other onscreen artifacts to give you final frames that look clean and sharp.
-The A95L is also a fantastic TV for modern gaming, especially for those of us who own a 5 or Xbox Series X/S.
+The A95L is also a fantastic TV for modern gaming, especially for those of us who own a or Series X/S.

 Price-wise, this is going to be one of the most expensive picks on our list, but we really can’t praise the Sony A95L enough.
 And if you’re on the lookout for a super-great deal on one of last year’s flagship sets, now is the time to track down a Sony A95K.